Security managers are getting a new tool for combating application vulnerabilities and "death by security bulletin" information overload.

 "Application vulnerabilities propagate so rapidly today that the old methods of dealing with them no longer suffice," said John Pescatore, a vice president at Gartner, in a statement.
 AVDL could help, he says, "by dramatically reducing the time between the discovery of a new vulnerability and the effective response at enterprise sites."

 The key is allowing products to exchange information.
-"What we're going to be able to do now that the AVDL 1.0 standard is out there is read AVDL descriptions from any source, and then automatically generate a recommendation for the customer based on that new vulnerability," says Wes Wasson, vice president of marketing
+"What we're going to be able to do now that the AVDL 1.0 standard is out there is read AVDL descriptions from any source, and then automatically generate a recommendation for the customer based on that new vulnerability," says Wes Wasson, vice president of marketing and chief strategy officer for application security gateway vendor NetContinuum.

 For example, if code-scanning software detects application code vulnerabilities, it can automatically share information, in AVDL format, with in-house security gateways and patch management software from other vendors, and each product can offer configuration recommendations.
 The end result: security managers get an automated, less error prone way to patch and protect against application security vulnerabilities.